CITM-VGDD-2018-2022/TM-Ashes_of_the_Empire/README.md

 ### Controller

 * Left Joystick
-	- Move Mando around / Move around when shooting / Navigate through the menus.
+	- Move Mando around / Navigate through the menus.

 * R2
 	- Dash, increasing your speed momentarily in the direction of your movement.
 This makes moving & Shooting unavailable for the duration of the action; also makes the fire rate of the shooting faster.